the 7 Tips To Tame Hormonal Migraines

 ou can have specific food triggers so pay attention to what you ate 24 hours before your headache started.

 If you have other histamine symptoms such as hives, itchy skin, hay fever, or wheezing, you may want to work with someone to figure out what is creating excess histamine in your body.

 Take the natural antihistamine Quercetin 500mg up to four times a day

 Funny story…..(I preface this so that you find it humorous regardless of humor merit or lack thereof)

 I was a big migraine sufferer for about 20 years.
 And stress was a huge trigger.
 That and no sleep.
 Perfect for an OBGYN.
-Anyhoo I was about to deliver a baby while trying to survive a particularly vicious migraine when I just had to go puke.
-I told mom to just blow through her next contraction, tore off my scrubs, ran into the bathroom to throw-up, and returned to catch the baby.
+Anyhoo, I was about to deliver a baby while trying to survive a particularly vicious migraine when I just had to go puke.
+I told the mother-to-be to just blow through her next contraction, tore off my scrubs, ran into the bathroom to throw-up, and returned to catch the baby.
 Good times.
 The parents were SUPER psyched…….Not.
 My neurologist kept giving me one medication after another even though I told him it happened on call, when I hadn’t slept.
 What is the appropriate treatment?
 Not Imitrex or Fioricet or Zomig or Neurontin or Topamax.
 It was sleep and reduce stress.
 Ta-Dah!
-And that boys and girls is how I got rid of my migraines…….
+And that boys and girls is how I got rid of my migraines…

 3 Nutrients To Improve Your Mental Health